 - Stay away from processed foods.

-- Keep a food diary or explore programs for your computer or apps for your cellphone to help you monitor your caloric intake.
+- Keep a food diary, or explore programs for your computer or apps for your cell phone, to help you watch how many calories you eat.

 - Don't eat too late in the evening.